fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 *en* *zh-CN* and *ja* is supported currently.

 If you want to add more language, you'd better copy a new file to edit, and define the language file name.

-### Faster Loading

-1. For all the users, it is the effective way to use public CDN for the 'third-party lib', you can add it into the file `_static_prefix.yml`；

-2. You can use OSS and bind your domain, then upload the files in the folder `public` to your OSS.

-3. For your custom images, especially the big banner picture, you can use [tinypng](https://tinypng.com) to compress them, and upload them to your private CDN.

 ### Enforce Https